zeripath/cinnamon-applets/patch-mint-x-theme/README.md

 Patch Mint-X theme for Maximize
 ===============================

-This script takes the local copy of the Mint-X theme and patches it to give maximized windows no titlebar.
+This script takes the local copy of the Mint-X theme and patches it to remove the titlebar from maximized windows.
+(The script has been updated to work with Mint 16.)

 Installation
 ============